isomerpages/moe-regentsec/_co-curricular-activities/Performing Arts/English Drama.md

 <h4>Vision</h4>
 <p>To be expressive and creative speakers with a passion for Drama</p>
 <h4>Mission</h4>
-<p>To create awareness of and spread meaningful ideas through productions</p>
+<p>To create awareness of and spread meaningful ideas through productions.</p>
+<h4>About Us</h4>
 <p>Regent’s English Drama aims to empower students with the skills to become
-expressive and creative speakers with a passion for the arts and drama in Singapore.
+expressive and creative speakers with a passion for the arts and drama.
 We also strive to mould our students to be able to create awareness and spread meaningful ideas through drama productions.</p>
 <h4>Activities</h4>
 <ul data-tight="true" class="tight">
 <li>